sudnya/video-classifier/minerva-technical-documentation.md

 ## Overview

+Minerva is a high-performance open-source neural network classification system.
+It provides fast implementations of recently published research techniques drawn from the fields of computer vision, machine learning, and optimization with clean software interfaces that builds on multiple platforms with minimal dependencies.

 This project implements a general purpose classification system.
 The focus of the project is on achieving robust performance (classification accuracy) with minimal human interaction.
 Unlike most classification systems, which rely on domain specific heuristics to perform feature selection, Minerva uses an unsupervised learning technique called 'sparse autoencoding' that learns important features automatically over time without any human interaction.

 The sparse autoencoder is implemented with a convolutional neural network that takes raw data as input and produces a set of features that attempt to capture the essential information in that data.
 It is trained by streaming through massive